tsuki-lang/tsuki/spec.md

 ## Identifiers

 _Identifiers_ start with characters from the set `[a-zA-Z_]`, and may continue with zero or more characters from the set `[a-zA-Z0-9_]`.

 A _symbol_ is a _resolved identifier_, that is, an identifier that refers to something within scope, such as an object, or a function, or a variable.

 Identifiers in are separated into two groups:

 - Type names, written in `PascalCase`,
 - Other names, written in `snake_case`.

 This is enforced by the compiler to keep a consistent coding style across various codebases.

 The following identifiers are reserved as _keywords_:
 ```
-_ and catch derive do for fun if impl in is macro match not object of or pub
+_ and atom catch derive do for fun if impl in is macro match not object of or
-return try type union while val var
+pub return try type union while val var
 ```

 The identifier `_` is special; it's an identifier that is used for ignoring things.
 Variables with the name `_` cannot be read from, and the identifier cannot be used as a valid function or object name.
 Additionally, when used as a statement, it's a no-op, and can be used to create empty blocks.